kelvinnn25/KangarooFitness/README.md

 # KangarooFitness
 The following information is included in my group's report of our project which can also be viewed in the report files.
+The database and queries can be viewed within our Microsoft Access File.
 We were assigned to create a database based off of our selected business proposal.
 All prinouts are able to be viewed within the file itself.